ceres-solver/ceres-solver/docs/source/features.rst

   time.
 And to do so without worrying about how the solver is going to deal with the resulting changes in the sparsity/structure of the underlying problem.
 Indeed we take great care to separate the modeling of the optimization problem from solving it.
-The two can be done more or less completely independently of each other.

   - **Derivatives** Supplying derivatives is perhaps the most tedious and error prone part of using an optimization library.
 Ceres